sadjava/carla_drl/README.md

 ├── pytest.ini                  # Configuration for pytest, specifying test paths and options.
 ├── README.md                   # Main documentation file providing an overview and instructions.
 ├── measure_speed.py            # Script for measuring the speed of the agent in the simulation.
+├── tests/                      # Testing functions to carla_drl package
 ├── carla_drl/                  # Main package directory for the Carla DRL project.
 │   ├── __init__.py             # Marks the directory as a Python package.
+│   ├── autoencoder/            # Contains files related to depth estimation tasks.
+│   │   ├── __init__.py         # Marks the directory as a Python package.
+│   │   ├── dataset.py          # Dataset class for loading autoencoder data.
+│   │   ├── model.py            # Implements the Variational AutoEncoder model for image reconstruction.
+│   │   ├── train.py            # Training logic for the vae model.
 │   ├── depth_estimation/       # Contains files related to depth estimation tasks.
 │   │   ├── __init__.py         # Marks the directory as a Python package.
 │   │   ├── dataset.py          # Dataset class for loading depth estimation data.